Trump details decision to authorize CIA to operate in Venezuela

 ™ & © 2025 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Kit Maher, Natasha Bertrand, Zachary Cohen, Arlette Saenz and Ellis Kim contributed to this report.
+CNN’s Kit Maher, Natasha Bertrand, Zachary Cohen, Arlette Saenz, Ellis Kim, Billy Stockwell and Laura Sharman contributed to this report.